Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 Treatment.

-1. Elimination of the root cause of alkalosis;
+1. Elimination of the main cause of alkalosis;

-The required volume of isotonic sodium chloride solution can be determined by the formula: NaСI (l) = СI / 154 deficit, where 154 is the СI content (mol / l) in 1 liter of 0.9% sodium chloride solution;
+The required volume of isotonic sodium chloride solution can be determined by the formula: NaСI (l) = CI deficiency / 154, where 154 is the content of CI (mol/l) in 1 liter of 0.9% sodium chloride solution;

-3.In case of losses of HCI, an intravenous HCI solution is necessary.
-A prerequisite for its appointment is a normal fluid content in the body and a normal concentration of K + in the blood serum.
-The hydrogen deficiency is determined by the following formula:
+3.If HCI is lost, an IV solution of HCI is required.
+A prerequisite for its use is normal fluid content in the body and normal concentration of K+ in the blood serum.
+Hydrogen deficiency is determined by the following formula:

 (actual HC0 3 content - desired HC0 3 content)

-1 liter of 0.1 normal solution HC0 3 contains 100 mmol H +. the rate of introduction of the HCl solution is 0.2 mmol / kg / h.
+1 liter of 0.1 normal HC0 3 solution contains 100 mmol H+. the rate of administration of the HCI solution is 0.2 mmol/kg/hour.

 The maximum daily dose of HCI solution = 100 mmol.

-Ph blood, its norm for a healthy person is clearly marked, is an important laboratory analysis.
-Ph is the level of acid-base balance, an important indicator of human blood health.
+Ph blood, its norm for a healthy person is clearly indicated, is an important laboratory test.
+Ph is the level of acid-base balance and is an important indicator of human blood health.
 This is the concentration of hydrogen in the body.
-If its content does not exceed the norm, then all systems and organs work in the required mode.
-In case of imbalance, a failure occurs: it can lead to the development of serious pathological processes that can even threaten life.
-When the acid-base balance can be disturbed, what consequences can this have?
+If its content does not exceed the norm, then all systems and organs operate in the required mode.
+When the balance is disturbed, a failure occurs: it can lead to the development of serious pathological processes that can even threaten life.
+When the acid-base balance may be disturbed, what consequences can this have?

 This indicator indicates the health of the body and normal immunity.
-Therefore, it is advisable to maintain the acid-base balance and regularly undergo analysis for its level.
-Only if the body has a sufficient amount of vitamins and minerals, it will not quickly age and hurt.
+Therefore, it is advisable to maintain the acid-base balance and regularly undergo analysis of its level.
+Only if the body has a sufficient amount of vitamins and minerals will it not quickly age and get sick.

 • alcohol abuse, smoking;